-- The Middle English dogge meant a specific breed of dog, but then it was broadened to refer to every member of the canine family. - Same thing with "holiday" and "cell".
+- The Middle English dogge meant a specific breed of dog, but then it was broadened to refer to every member of the canine family. - Same thing with "holiday" and "picture". - The word place derives from Latin platea for "broad street", but its meaning then broadened.